-School Code: 00891900
+School Code: 008919

 The Financial Aid office provides information and assists students seeking financial aid.
 Although the major responsibility for financing a college education resides with the student, Nicolet College is able to assist students in meeting their educational expenses.
 Assistance may be in the form of grants, scholarships, loans, employment, or a combination of these.
-Many of the financial aid programs are based upon financial need and student enrollment, determined at census date (which is 14 calendar days after the beginning of the term).
-No changes to awards will be made for additional credits added after the census date.
-Financial need is the difference between: the student's established educational cost of attendance (includes tuition and fees, books and supplies, room and board, transportation and personal expenses), and resources the student and/or family should have available to meet those costs (family contribution).
+Many of the financial aid programs are based upon financial need and student enrollment, determined at Date of Record (DOR), which is 14 calendar days after the beginning of the term.
+No changes to awards will be made for additional credits added after the DOR.
+However, for “Nicolet My Way” programs (which are Credit-Based Competency-Based Educational offerings), an additional DOR will occur half way through the term to reevaluate the competencies the student is enrolled in.

 - Loans are borrowed money which must be repaid with interest.

 Students can apply for federal aid by completing and submitting the Free Application for Federal Student Aid (FAFSA) online.
-By completing the FAFSA application, you are applying for all types of aid which include: federal and state grants, student loans and work study.
+By completing the FAFSA, you are applying for all types of aid which include: federal and state grants, student loans and work study.

 The Financial Aid Process

-4. Sign your FAFSA application with your PIN and then submit your application by selecting the SUBMIT My FAFSA Now button.
-Your parents will also need to sign and submit if you are a dependent student.
+4. Electronically sign the FAFSA application with your FSA ID.
+Parents will also need to sign and submit if the student is considered dependent.
+Submit the application by selecting “SUBMIT My FAFSA Now.”
 You should then see a page confirming that your application has been received.
-Print or save the confirmation page for your records.
+Print or save the confirmation for your records.

 Financial Aid Qualifications